shakesco/shakesco-automation/README.md

   console.log(requestUser);//Requested user successfully
 ```

->📓 __NOTE__: Check if the request is sent to your Shakespay app.
-If you request business check on Business wallet side, if you request user, check on [Personal wallet side](https://x.com/shakespay/status/1820573879334576486).
+>📓 __NOTE__: Check if the request is sent to your Shakesco app.
+If you request business check on Business wallet side, if you request user, check on Personal wallet side

 ## Live